 a.
 Manages the OpE clearinghouse and analysis functions within a single organization to (1) collect, screen, prioritize, and distribute OpE to the NRC staff, (2) facilitate and track OpE evaluations, decisions, and applications, (3) help communicate OpE lessons learned, (4) assess and trend OpE, and (5) coordinate overall NRC OpE functions.

 b.
-Refers OpE to the Chief, ROP Inspection Branch (IRIB) when it appears to influence one or more .
+Refers OpE to the Chief, ROP Inspection Branch (IRIB) or Chief, Vogtle 3 and 4 Project Office (VPO), when it appears to influence one or more NRC oversight process components.

-Approves OpE Smart Samples (OpESSs), in coordination with the Chief, IRIB
+c.
+Approves OpE Smart Samples (OpESSs), in coordination with the Chief, IRIB, or Chief, VPO.

-.
+d.
 Assigns IOEB staff members as OpE coordinators to serve as the main point of contact for each region

-05.
+05.04 Chief, ROP Inspection Branch (IRIB), NRR/DRO.

 a.
+Decides when, in response to referred OpE, changes to one or more ROP inspection program elements are appropriate, including the development of, or revision of inspection guidance, and the approval of OpESSs.

+b.
+Supports the distribution, tracking, and communication of OpE to the inspection program staff and the inspection staff.

+05.05 Chief, Vogtle Project Office (VPO), NRR/VPO.

+a.
 Decides when, in response to referred OpE, changes to one or more inspection program elements are appropriate, including the development of, or revision of inspection guidance, and the approval of OpESSs.

 b.
-Supports the distribution, tracking, and communication of OpE to the inspection program staff and the inspection staff.
+Supports the distribution, tracking, and communication of applicable OpE to the inspection program staff and the inspection staff.

+c.
+Decides when, in response to referred OpE, it is appropriate to consider changes to one or more cROP components under VPO cognizance.

-05. Chief, ROP Assessment Branch (IRAB), NRR/DRO.
+05.06 Chief, ROP Assessment Branch (IRAB), NRR/DRO.
 Decides when, in response to referred OpE, it is appropriate to consider changes to one or more ROP components under IRAB cognizance.

-05. Chiefs, Technical and Inspection Branches (e.g., Vendor Inspection, License Renewal, and other Technical Branches)
+05.07 Chiefs, Technical and Inspection Branches (e.g., Vendor Inspection, License Renewal, and other Technical Branches).

 a.
 Advise technical and inspection staff on how OpE information may impact current and planned inspection activities.